 and, normally, have at least 10 qualifying years on your National Insurance record.

-If you do not know what your State Pension age is you can use the State Pension age calculator to find this out.
+If you do not know what your State Pension age is you can use the State Pension Age calculator to find this out.

-You should be aware that, As a member of the LGPS, if you are eligible for the new State Pension you might not receive the full amount.
-This is because as a member of the LGPS you are likely to have paid a lower amount of National Insurance in previous years.
+As a member of the L G P S, if you are eligible for the new State Pension, you might not receive the full amount.
+This is because as a member of the L G P S you are likely to have paid a lower amount of National Insurance in previous years.
 More information about this and the new State Pension can be found at www.gov.uk/yourstatepension.

 What are my retirement benefits?

-When you retire, you will receive a pension and a tax-free lump sum from the LGPS.
-At State Pension age you may also receive a state retirement pension if you have paid sufficient National Insurance contributions during your working life.
+When you retire, you will receive a pension and a tax-free lump sum from the L G P S. At State Pension age you may also receive a state retirement pension if you have paid sufficient National Insurance contributions during your working life.

 How much will my pension be?

-Your LGPS pension is based on your total membership and your career average pay.
+Your L G P S pension is based on your total membership and your career average pay.
 The example below shows how your pension is calculated by dividing your career average pay into 80ths and multiplying this figure by your total membership to give you your annual pension.

 How much will my lump sum be?

 The lump sum automatically paid on retirement is three times your annual pension and is tax-free.
 Like your pension, it is based on your career average pay and your total membership.
 The calculation for the lump sum is 3/80ths of your career average pay for every year of total membership.
-When you take your benefits you will be able to exchange some of your pension to receive a bigger tax-free lump sum.
+When you take your benefits, you will be able to exchange some of your pension to receive a bigger tax-free lump sum.
 Further information on giving up some of your pension to increase your lump sum is provided below.